Travel during the coronavirus pandemic

 - business visitor

-Detailed information on the requirements to be met by visitors to the Island can be found in the directions of the Lieutenant-Governor.
+Detailed information on the requirements to be met by visitors to the Island can be found in the Jersey Immigration Rules.

 Entry as a general visitor